Deployment with Crisis Response International

 Do you want to help in times of crisis?
 Do you want to join one of our national or international deployments?
 Let’s get started!

 CRI trains, certifies and deploys everyday people like you to meet the physical, spiritual and emotional needs of those affected by a disaster, war, and crisis.
 We call our volunteers “Responders.”
 As a CRI Responder and a follower of Jesus Christ, you can be part of the solution to the darkness situations around the world.
 Join nearly 10,000 other CRI Responders who have trained to meet urgent needs and share the love of God in crisis situations.
 Learn more about what we believe.

 WE NEED YOU!
 However, due to liabilities, continuity of mission and the safety of volunteers and victims; Crisis Response International only deploys volunteers who have completed our responder training and background check.
-Learn more about training, find a seminar or train online now!
 The background check must have been completed within a year’s time of deployment.